ljaime-hernandez/Collision-Game-Demo/Readme.md

 there is, then the program will prevent the objects from overlapping, causing a displacement in the circles movement against the object it is colliding with.

-the clamping is done by calculating the nearest point the circle's center is from the collision in both the X and Y axis of a tile (by also calculating the bottom, top, left and right sides of the tile, as it can be something else other than a square).
+The clamping is done by calculating the nearest point the circle's center is from the collision in both the X and Y axis of a tile (by also calculating the bottom, top, left and right sides of the tile, as it can be something else other than a square).
 Along with it, a small field around the circle is going to calculate any proximity to a tile in the map (visually seen on